Ross Thompson (professor): Career

-In 1981, he joined the faculty of the Department of Psychology at the University of Nebraska.
+In 1981, he joined the faculty of the Department of Psychology at the University of Nebraska–Lincoln.
 While at Nebraska, he founded the graduate program in developmental psychology and was a faculty member of the Law-Psychology Program.
 He served as associate director of the Center on Children, Families, and the Law and had an appointment at the College of Law, where he taught on children and the law.
 Thompson was a Visiting Scientist at the Max Planck Institute for Human Development and Education in (West) Berlin in 1985, studying life-span developmental psychology with Paul Baltes.
 In 1989, he was a Harris Visiting professor at the University of Chicago.
-In 2000, Thompson was appointed Carl A. Happold Distinguished Professor of Psychology at the University of Nebraska.
+In 2000, Thompson was appointed Carl A. Happold Distinguished Professor of Psychology at the University of Nebraska–Lincoln.

 In 1984, Thompson was a Fellow at the Summer Institute on Individual Development and Social Change at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 Later, at Stanford, his joint visiting appointments in the Department of Psychology and the Law School as a Senior NIMH Fellow in Law and Psychology (1989–1990) provided him with further opportunities to develop integrative ideas bridging developmental psychology and family policy.

 In 2003, Thompson moved to the University of California, Davis, to help build its graduate program in developmental psychology.
 He established and directs the Social and Emotional Development Lab.
 He contributed to creating the university's Center for Poverty and Inequality Research and served on its executive committee for many years.
 He was a founding member of the National Scientific Council on the Developing Child.